jasonv94/Interpreter/README.md

 - () brackets used for order of operations

-All other inputs considered syntax errors
+All other inputs/operations considered syntax errors

 Variables can be assigned similair to that of a programming language i.e